nathonius/homebrewery-vscode/README.md

 - Class tables are broken
 - Background images are broken.
 - Wide block is offset incorrectly.
 - Images from external URLs may not be shown.
 This is due to security restrictions on Code's markdown preview.
+For best results, ensure that all image urls use `https://`
 - The preview will sometimes scroll to the wrong place.
 This is a problem with Code.

 ## To-Do List